keolo/population/README.md

 ### Problem

-* Process population data so that we can retrieve population growth for a given zip code
+* Process population data so that we can retrieve population metadata for a given zip code
 * [Specification](docs/specification.md)

 ### Solution